 A 2019 study showed that women with this endocrine disorder are more than twice as likely to develop sleep apnea.

-Women who are pregnant may be at elevated risk for developing sleep apnea because of changes to sleep patterns, weight, and anatomy that affect breathing.
+Women who are pregnant may be at elevated risk for developing snoring and sleep apnea because of changes to sleep patterns, weight, and anatomy that affect breathing.
 On top of that, sleep apnea in pregnancy can lead to a host of other complications, including high blood pressure and gestational diabetes.